anayy09/Cosmic-Portfolio/README.md

 * **Comprehensive Sections**:
   * Hero section with a captivating introduction.
   * Detailed listings for Projects (GitHub and custom).
+  * Interactive skills section with hoverable icons linking to official resources.
   * Integrated Blogs section.
   * Certifications and Publications.
   * Interactive Timeline for education and professional experience.